Peer-Reviewed · Published · Open Access

 Flora provides standardized medical cannabis supply for research protocols.
 Products tailored to your study design, with full batch documentation and Certificate of Analysis for regulatory compliance.

-Research partnerships, data requests, and study supply.
+Research partnerships, academic evaluation, and study supply.